mnnguyen2/WISDM/README.md

 ## About this repository:

 In this repo, you can find:
 1. The dataset I used for this project.
-In the folder that I uploaded, the arff data files are re-organized so that I could pull them easily with Python.
+In the folder that I uploaded, the arff data files are re-organized so that I could pull them easily with Python. <br>
 Data source:https://archive.ics.uci.edu/ml/datasets/WISDM+Smartphone+and+Smartwatch+Activity+and+Biometrics+Dataset+

 2. My notebook for the project.
 In this notebook, I build, tune, and evaluate various Supervised learning models (Random Forest, K-nearest Neighbors, Support Vector Machines) to predict the activities and activity groups.